phyzzld/homebrew-ccx/README.md

 # How do I install this formula?

-brew install phyzzld/homebrew-ccx/calculix-ccx
+brew install phyzzld/ccx/ccx

-Or brew tap phyzzld/ccx and then brew install calculix-ccx.
+Or brew tap phyzzld/ccx and then brew install ccx.